 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-PLD will be administered at 40-50 mg/m2 (physician discretion) as an intravenous infusion once every 28-days in a 28 day treatment cycle, starting on Cycle 1 Day 1
+Pegylated liposomal doxorubicin (40-50 mg/m² at physician discretion) was administered as an intravenous infusion once every 28 days starting on Cycle 1 Day 1.

 Arizona Oncology Associates